-Holdroom Seating Meda Gate

-- Male end electrical plug shall be standard straight cord, NOT right angle.
-Port preference is for short straight cord electrical plug that fits into floor outlets. - It is recommended that at least one end seat not have an arm rest. - ADA designator inlay: black symbol on white - Raised ADA seats typically on the outside unless the entire row is ADA.
-Include raised arms for raised ADA seats. - Use entire row of all ADA seating when applicable to the seating layout. - Allocate 5% or more of total Holdroom seating for ADA seats. - Locate ADA seats near gate door and in line of sight to podium. - Place seats away from wall to avoid back rest hitting structure behind. - As a precaution, provide chair rail at seat back height where seats hit walls. - Clearance to wall should be: 10" from wall to back edge of leg; 9" to back edge of glide or 33" from wall to seat front. - Allow a minimum of 5' between rows of seats (6' is desirable, measured from front edge of seating). - Ensure size and weight of pieces will fit in doorways and elevators from point of delivery to placement location, and that weight does not exceed structural limitations. - Ask the furniture dealer to create a fully-dimensioned furniture plan based on the final installation including circulation clearances.
+Design Vision Design Guidelines Architectural Standards Architectural Elements Building Envelope Roofing Structure Fenestration Partitions Conveying Casework Furniture Checkpoint Seating Holdroom Seating Meda Gate Accent Seating Lighting Finishes Ceilings NUTES Male end electrical plug shall be standard straight cord, NOT right angle.
+Port preference is for short straight cord electrical plug that fits into floor outlets.
+It is recommended that at least one end seat not have an arm rest.
+ADA designator inlay: black symbol on white Raised ADA seats typically on the outside unless the entire row is ADA.
+Include raised arms for raised ADA seats.
+Use entire row of all ADA seating when applicable to the seating layout.
+Allocate 5% or more of total Holdroom seating for ADA seats.
+Locate ADA seats near gate door and in line of sight to podium.
+Place seats away from wall to avoid back rest hitting structure behind.
+As a precaution, provide chair rail at seat back height where seats hit walls.
+Clearance to wall should be: 10" from wall to back edge of leg; 9" to back edge of glide or 33" from wall to seat front.
+Allow a minimum of 5'-0" between rows of seats.
+Exceptions require Port of Seattle approval, exceptions will be needed for Concourse D. Ensure size and weight of pieces will fit in doorways and elevators from point of delivery to placement location, and that weight does not exceed structural limitations.
+Ask the furniture dealer to create a fully-dimensioned furniture plan

+Equipment based on the final installation including circulation clearances.

+Appendix

+••• LOCATIONS Concourse, Holdrooms

-Concourse, Holdrooms IAF, Resting Areas and Baggage Claim Main Terminal, Baggage Claim
+IAF, Kesting Areas and Baggage Claim